stievie/ABx/README.md

     - Players can craft new items for Materials and Money from special NPCs.
 * Autoupdate asset files: It downloads only the differences and patches existing files.
 This greatly reduces time and bandwidth.
 * Minimap, a small map of the scene the player is in, which also shows other actors.
+* Class system with primary and secondary class.
+The player has a fixed primary class and a changeable secondary class.
+* Skill system.
+Depending on the primary and secondary class of the player, different skills are available to the player.
+* Skills are implemented a simple Lua scripts and can be added/removed/changed quickly.

 ## Screenshot